Facebook Pixel

 Interval DP transitions typically examine smaller ranges within the current range.
 The two main patterns are element removal and interval splitting.

 Element removal shrinks the range from one end.
-In the coin game, picking the left coin reduces [l, r] to [l+1, r].
-Picking the right coin reduces it to [l, r-1].
+When checking whether a substring is a palindrome, removing the outer characters reduces [l, r] to [l+1, r-1].

 Interval splitting divides the range at some point m.
-For matrix chain multiplication, dp[l][r] tries all split points: dp[l][m] + dp[m+1][r] + cost(l, m, r).
+The state dp[l][r] tries all split points: dp[l][m] + dp[m+1][r] + cost(l, m, r).
 This requires iterating over all possible m values, adding an O(n) factor to each state.

 Top-Down: The Natural Choice for Interval DP